 Myra Francis’ blog which, she writes, is a segue to her yet to be published memoir, “40 Lessons in 40 Years: Putting Life into Perspective through Trials & Triumphs”.

 Friends of Antigua Public Library’s Antigua Stories – a Collecting Memories Project.

 Gayle Gonsalves – Antiguan-Canadian author of several books, including Painting Pictures and Other Stories, and the novel My Stories have no Ending.

 P. E. Holdsworth – came across her byline in the liner notes of JusBus’ J. Nation CD – discovered from her online bio that she was born in Antigua.

-http://bak2moi.wordpress.com – Tameka Jarvis-George author of Unexpected, and poetry collections – I Am, I Am That I Am, and Thoughts from the Pharcyde is unflinchingly bare in her writing.
+Tameka Jarvis-George author of Unexpected, and poetry collections – I Am, I Am That I Am, and Thoughts from the Pharcyde is unflinchingly bare in her writing.
 She’s written a few more things by now, plus designed some things, produced some things; she’s always got something cooking.

 Nekisha Lewis – her poetry blog is intriguingly named Societal Reject.

 Kimolisa Mings is a poet, open mic regular, and writer.
 She has two blogs; here’s the other one.
 Mings also built the very valuable bus stop Antigua website to help visitors and locals alike get around the island.